Dissent and Rebellion in the House of Commons: A Social Network Analysis of Brexit-Related Divisions in the 57$^{ th}$ Parliament: Data and Methods

-Recall that we define rebellion by voting coherence of MPs belonging to different parties (cross-party alliance) or voting polarities of MPs belonging to the same party (within-party conflict).
-The cosine similarity matrix only establishes the voting coherence or voting polarity, but does not indicate anything on the party similarities between pairs of MPs.
-Hence, we define a reference party similarity matrix and compare the cosine similarity matrix to it.
+The cosine similarity matrices in equation (\ref{eq2}) only establishes the voting coherence or voting polarity, but does not indicate anything on the party similarities between pairs of MPs.
+Hence, we define a reference party similarity matrix and compare the cosine similarity matrices to it.

 Consider a 639 $\times$ 639 matrix with entries of +1, if the MP pair belongs to the same political party; or $-$1, if the MP pair does not belong to the same party.
-Note that there are 8 parties (excluding Sinn F\'ein) in the analysis: Conservative, Labour, Liberal Democrats, DUP, SNP, Plaid Cymru, Green Party, and Independent; though this matrix could also be prepared for a two-ideology case (Left-wing and Right-wing).
-The party similarity matrix is the same for the Brexit, and the non-Brexit case.
-Refer to Figure \ref{four} for a visualisation of the 8 party case.
+Note that there are 8 parties (excluding Sinn F\'ein) in the analysis: Conservative, Labour, Liberal Democrats, DUP, SNP, Plaid Cymru, Green Party, and Independent; though this matrix is also prepared for a two-ideology case (Left-wing and Right-wing).
+The party similarity matrix is identical for the Brexit and the non-Brexit case.